Charlie Naughton

 Charles John Naughton (21 April 1886 - 11 February 1976) was a Scottish comedian.

 Naughton was born in Glasgow.
 He was a member of The Crazy Gang, and part of a double act, Naughton and Gold with fellow Glaswegian Jimmy Gold.
 In 1955, he starred in the first Guinness television commercial, playing the zoo-keeper with a German seal.
 He died in London.

+In 1953 he was sued by chorus girl, Ima Cecily Hanson after she claimed he deliberately tripped her for a joke, while she was leaving the stage during a show, which resulted in her being rendered unconscious.

-His daughter, Sally, was a pre-war actress on stage and with British-Gaumont films, appearing under the name Sally Stewart.
-As a 23-year-old she married in an Edinburgh solicitor's office in January 1939 to Peter Croft, 21-year-old British film actor, son of Ann Croft, actress.
-Sally's daughter, Naughton's granddaughter, Sally-Anne Stapleford is a five-time British champion in figure skating in the ladies event and won the silver medal at the 1965 European Figure Skating Championships.
+His daughter, Alice Elizabeth Naughton married a Canadian, Richard Harvey Stapleford.
+Their daughter, Naughton's granddaughter, Sally-Anne Stapleford is a five-time British champion and two time Olympian in figure skating in the ladies event and won the silver medal at the 1965 European Figure Skating Championships.